Last Updated on 14/09/2023 by Barney

 If you have a large amount of bramble waste, it might be worth hiring a skip for the day or creating a burn pile.

-If burning brambles you will want to wait until all the brambles have turned brown and died.
+If burning brambles you will want to wait until all the brambles have turned brown .
 Burning fresh wood creates a lot of smoke, this is a problem if living in a built up area.

 Just be sure to dispose of the brambles properly, as you don’t want them growing back!